 A Hub of Historical Buildings

-If you’re a history-fanatic, arriving in Italy will be like opening the door to the past.
+If you’re a history fanatic arriving in Italy will be like opening the door to the past given its huge historical heritage.
 With the Roman and Byzantine empires ruling the place all those centuries back, they’ve left behind some undeniable monuments.